 While some people start using heroin first, using prescription opioids can lead to heroin use.
 People who abuse either type could appear very drowsy and lose weight for no apparent reason.
 Like alcohol abuse, quitting opiate and opioid abuse causes withdrawal symptoms, which can be painful.
 However, these symptoms are manageable with help of an opioid detox program.

 How long detox lasts and the symptoms that arise depend on several factors, including the dose and frequency of use.
 However, the symptoms can start in as little as six hours after stopping opiates and opioids.
 Most people have muscle pain during the first day, and it intensifies during the second day.
-They may also experience anxiety, diarrhea, insomnia, panic attacks and shakiness.
+They may also experience symptoms such as:

 Withdrawal is most severe from days three to five with symptoms such as abdominal cramps, nausea, vomiting, and sweating.
 After that, the symptoms subside so that the body starts to feel more normal.
 However, anxiety, depression, fatigue, and insomnia can last for months.

-Cocaine is a stimulant that can cause a mental dependence, so people need it to feel normal.
-Heavy use has side effects such as confusion, sweating, seizures and even coma.
+Cocaine is a stimulant that can cause mental dependence, so people need it to feel normal.
+Heavy use has side effects such as confusion, sweating, seizures, and even coma.

 Cocaine detox can take as long as five to 10 weeks but typically one to three weeks will handle it.
 During treatment, medical staff provides support to ease symptoms such as anxiety, restlessness, and nightmares.

 Meth is one of the most addictive drugs in the United States.
-It’s so potent that people can develop addiction after using it just once.
-Heavy meth use causes drastic weight loss, dental decay, tooth loss, hyperactivity and poor concentration.
+It’s so potent that people can develop an addiction after using it just once.
+Heavy meth use causes drastic weight loss, dental decay, tooth loss, hyperactivity, and poor concentration.

 Meth detox usually takes about one month.
 A drug detox center in Houston can help relieve withdrawal symptoms such as body pain, hallucinations, and mood swings.